-Each week, there's a few staple foods we make.
-Like homemade yogurt, to be sure.
+Each week, we make a few staple foods. such as homemade yogurt, to be sure.
 Or real bone broth.
 Homemade sourdough bread.
-And this sprouted hummus, made with chickpeas, garlic, lemon and plenty of extra virgin olive oil.
+This sprouted hummus is made with chickpeas, garlic, lemon, and plenty of extra virgin olive oil.

 Jump to Recipe | Why Sprout Chickpeas? | Tips | Variations